Louisiana superintendent says schools attacked by cybercriminals who hold data for ransom

 In a message provided by the Dept. of Education, State Superintendent John White told school system personnel that some systems "have been attacked by cybercriminals who target any, large and small, IT infrastructure for the express purpose of encrypting all accessible data, including back-up data, and holding it for ransom."

 The superintendent did not specifically name any schools in the message.
 The letter also offers advice on moving forward after being attacked.
 It also offers advice for systems that have not been attacked.
 You can read the full message with the guidance below.

 On July 24, 2019, Louisiana Governor John Bel Edwards declared a state of emergency in response to cybersecurity breaches affecting schools in Monroe, Morehouse Parish, and Sabine Parish.
 The declaration states, in part: "there have been severe, intentional cybersecurity breaches in the Sabine, Morehouse, and City of Monroe school systems that may potentially compromise other public and private entities throughout the State of Louisiana."
-You can read the emergency declaration and response from Monroe City Schools here.

 Others were also hit.
 According to the Associated Press, Tangipahoa Parish schools Superintendent Melissa Stilley said officials discovered "activity" on the network similar to other recently reported attacks on Louisiana school systems.
 She didn't give details on the activity.
 Tangipahoa schools shut down phone lines and email at schools and some offices Monday.